kubewarden/docs/docs/writing-policies/wasi/02-raw-policies.md

 }
 ```

-You also need to update the `ValidationResponse` struct and the `MutateRequest` function in `kw_sdk.go` to remove the Kubernetes-specific types and use our custom types instead:
+You also need to update the `ValidationResponse` struct and the `MutateRequest` function in `kw_sdk.go` to remove the Kubernetes-specific types and use Kubewarden types instead:

 ```go
 // ValidationResponse defines the response given when validating a request